waiwera/waiwera/doc/user/setup_minc.rst

 As the MINC matrix cells are treated the same as any of the other cells in the :ref:`finite_volume_discretisation`, it is necessary to assign appropriate volumes to them.
 Similarly, areas must be assigned to the additional mesh faces introduced by MINC, as well as connection distances from each face to the cells on either side.

 For conventional non-MINC cells these geometric parameters are computed simply from the mesh geometry.
-For MINC cells they must be computed based on some assumptions about the geometry of the fractures in the rock medium.
+For MINC cells they must be computed based on assumptions about the geometry of the fractures in the rock medium.

 The MINC method makes the simplifying assumption that thermodynamic conditions in the rock matrix cells depend primarily on the distance from the nearest fracture.
 The MINC cells are therefore constructed so that the interfaces between them are parallel to the nearest fracture.
 There are various ways of doing this.
 The simplest and most common way proceeds by idealising the matrix cells as sets of identical cubes, and this is the approach adopted in Waiwera's implementation of the MINC method.
 More details can be found in [PrNa85]_.